sstringer00100/UTAIML/README.md

 ### Exploratory Data Analysis
 [**Fitness Product Customer Data Exploration**](https://github.com/sstringer00100/UTAIML/blob/main/EDA_Project.ipynb)
-To execute preliminary data analysis by explore the dataset and comeup with some basic observations about the data.
+To execute preliminary data analysis by explore the dataset and provide detailed observations about the data.
 Build customer profile to help capitalize based on it.
 Also extract actionable insights that drives the sales of the business.

  **Skills and Tools:**
 Pandas, NumPy, Visualisation techniques, EDA